Controlled sources

 An example schematic diagram that uses controlled sources can be found in the Example Explorer under \how-to examples\controlled sources\ControlledSources.tse.

-Note: Controlled sources must be in the same sub circuit as the components that are controlling it.
+Note: In real-time/VHIL simulation, controlled sources must be in the same sub circuit as the components that are controlling it.
 In other words, they must be compiled into the same Standard Processing Core.